ians-at-bayer/triage-ui/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Bundles React in production mode and optimizes the build for the best performance.

 ## Deploy

-### `cf-deploy`
+### `fg-deploy`

-Deploy contents of the `build` folder to cloud foundry
+Deploy contents of the `build` folder to ECS Fargate.

 ## Run